ivgnk/Math-on-Python/README.md

 https://pypi.org/project/MDP -  library of widely used data processing algorithms, and the possibility to combine them together to form pipelines for building more complex data processing software
 https://pypi.org/project/optproblems
 https://pypi.org/project/machine-learning-lab-dashboard
-https://pypi.org/project/awkward0 - Manipulate arrays of complex data structures as easily as Numpy